MILDRONATE ® (Meldonium)

 Mildronate was approved for use to general public in 1984.
-It is a metabolic enhancer that can normalise cellular energy metabolism.
-As such, it is usually used to treat angina, myocardial failure and reduce alcohol withdrawal symptoms.
-Off - label use of Meldonuim in otherwise healthy individuals includes increasing exercise tolerance, learning, memory and even sexual function.
+It is a metabolic enhancer that can normalize cellular energy metabolism.
+As such, it is usually used to treat angina, myocardial failure, and reduce alcohol withdrawal symptoms.
+Why buy Mildronate (Meldonium)?
+Off-label use of Meldonium in otherwise healthy individuals includes increasing exercise tolerance, learning, memory, and even sexual function.

-Mildronate gained popularity after Sharapova, a famous tennis player, said that she has been taking this drug for the last 10 years because of healthy reasons.
-Also, a number of other world and olympic champions admitted taking it., e.g. world record holder in short track - Semen Elistratov, olympic champion figure skater - Ekaterina Bobrova, racing cyclist from team Katyusha - Eduard Varganov, world champion weightlifter Aleksey Lovchev and world champion runner from Sweden - Abeba Aregawi
+Mildronate gained popularity after Sharapova, a famous tennis player, said that she has been taking this drug for the last 10 years because of health reasons.
+Also, a number of other world and Olympic champions admitted taking it, e.g. world record holder in short track – Semen Elistratov, Olympic champion figure skater – Ekaterina Bobrova, a racing cyclist from team Katyusha – Eduard Varganov, world champion weightlifter Aleksey Lovchev and world champion runner from Sweden – Abeba Aregawi.

 Interesting facts about Mildronate:

-- Latvia is selling about 70 million Euro of Mildronate annually, which is about 0.7% of the total exports of this country.
+- Latvia is selling about 70 million euros of Mildronate annually, which is about 0.7% of the total exports of this country.

 - Like Semax and Cerebrolysin, Mildronate is on the Russian List of Vital & Essential Drugs.